k-latte/k-latte/README.md

 - 👋 Hi, I’m @k-latte!
-- 👀 I’m interested in game and web development.
+- 👀 I’m interested mainly in game development.
+So much fun!
-- 🌱 I’m currently learning C# (Unity2D).
+- 🌱 Currently working on Unity games.
-- 💞️ I’m looking to collaborate on video games!
-I make my own graphics and music too!
+- 💞️ I like making my own music and graphics too!
 - 📫 How to reach me: @k-latte

 <!---